 While there is a degree of crossover between the best headphones for running and the best headphones for the gym, if you’re preparing to hit the weights room, your priorities might be slightly different.
 ‘For gym activities like weightlifting, sound quality and noise isolation are key,’ Tom says.

 ‘Fundamentally, gym headphones should be the same as running headphones – survive sweat, never fall out and feel great to wear,’ says Chris.
 ‘But you may want a pair with more noise isolation – I prefer true wireless in-ear designs that block out as much bad pumping gym music as possible.
-If you’re doing weights or hitting the rowing machine or cross trainer you can try over-ear heapdhones – but watch out if you perspire a lot!
+If you’re doing weights or hitting the rowing machine or cross trainer you can try over-ear headphones – but watch out if you perspire a lot!

 Heading off road?
-Squash players, free runners and snowboarders all use headphones to soundtrack their training sessions and the last thing you need when you’re speeding down a mountain is to lose your soundtrack (and an expensive earbud).
+Squash players, free runners and snowboarders all use headphones to soundtrack their training sessions and the last thing you need when you’re speeding down a mountain is to lose your tunes (and an expensive earbud).
 So which of our experts’ favourite headphones for sport should be on your shortlist?

+Jaybird and Jabra headphones are highly rated by adventurous types for their fit and comfort, as are Bose and Bang & Olufson for their weatherproof qualities.
 Then there are Apple’s AirPods, which have become a hit with professional athletes ranging from free runner Michael Zernow to squash player Chris Callis thanks to their snug, secure fit, reliable connection and weightless feel.
 See you on the court?
 Siri can tag along, too.